Childhood Memories at Dollywood

-Soar like an eagle into a family-oriented amusement park nestled in the foothills of the Great Smoky Mountains, where the scent of cinnamon bread drifts through the air and coaster screams echo off the hills.
+Soar like an eagle into Dollywood, a family-oriented amusement park nestled in the foothills of the Great Smoky Mountains, where the scent of cinnamon bread drifts through the air and coaster screams echo across the hills.
+These are just a few of my childhood memories at Dollywood.

 Welcome to Dollywood, a home away from home.

-Throughout my childhood, my parents traveled south to Tennessee with my sisters and me, always prepared for fun-filled weekends.
+Throughout my childhood, my parents traveled south to Tennessee with my sisters and me, always ready for fun-filled weekends together.

 Over the years, the park has expanded and evolved with the times.
 Even today, I would still say it is one of the most family-oriented amusement parks I have ever visited.
-Still, I would be lying if I said I didn’t miss parts of the past, the Dollywood of my childhood.
-Some of my fondest memories are tied to rides and shows that are no longer there.
+Still, I would be lying if I said I didn’t miss parts of the past, my childhood memories at Dollywood.
+Some of my fondest moments are tied to rides and shows that are no longer there.

 The Gift of a Childhood